Rapid digestion! What's the hurry?

 - Colitis — an inflammation of the colon that can cause frequent watery bowel movements, abdominal pain or bloating, and nausea.
 Some cases of colitis improve on their on or with small diet changes, others require medication or surgery.

 - Infections, parasites, and other bugs — a number of infections may lead to frequent diarrhea and related symptoms.

 The best way to find out what's causing your speedy stools is to visit a health care provider.
-Students at Columbia can make an appointment at Primary Care Medical Services (PCMS) by calling x4-2284 or logging on to Open Communicator.
 During your visit, try to give the provider a detailed account of your eating patterns and resulting runs.
 Don't worry about the gross-out factor; health care professionals can stomach it!
 Next, the provider may suggest some tests to help form a diagnosis and recommend the best treatment for you.